 Major Pettigrew’s Last Stand by Helen Simonson

 For a fun, romantic story, seniors should try Major Pettigrew’s Last Stand by Helen Simonson.
 Retired Major Pettigrew forms a new friendship with Mrs. Ali, the Pakistani shopkeeper.
-Despite their village’s respective views on them, they find they’re more similar than they ever realized.
+Despite their village’s respective views of them, they find they’re more similar than they ever realized.
 The novel shows the challenges of facing tradition, and that it’s possible to find love again later in life.

 1984 by George Orwell

 1984 by George Orwell is one of the most popular novels of the 20th century.
-Lovers of drama, suspense, and betrayal will find themselves fully entrenched by Orwell’s dystopian novel.
+Lovers of drama, suspense, and betrayal will find themselves fully entrenched in Orwell’s dystopian novel.
 Set in “futuristic” London, a young man’s life is changed forever by two separate individuals and the events that follow.
 It is an interesting look into what people of the 1950s thought that the world would look like in the coming decades.

 Thursday Murder Club by Richard Osman